hydronica/trial/README.md

 ```

 ## Compare Functions
-used to compare two values to determine if they are considered equal and displayed a detailed string describing the differences found.
+used to compare two values to determine equality and displayed a detailed string describing any differences.

 ``` go
 func(actual, expected interface{}) (equal bool, differences string)